Local's Guide to a Long Weekend in Asheville, NC (3-Day Itinerary)

 Biltmore Estate (Option 1)

 There is so much to do here that it would be possible to spend a whole weekend on their grounds and still not experience it all.
-Their standard admission includes a self-guided tour, with audio guide, of the home, gardens, grounds and winery (including wine tastings).
+Their standard admission includes a self-guided tour of the home, gardens, grounds and winery (including wine tastings).
 For an additional fee, visitors can also book a Land Rover off-roading adventure, falconry experiences, clay shooting, guided trail rides and more.
 Additionally, there are several restaurants on site including the Stable Cafe and Cedric’s at Antler Hill Village.

 Hit the trail in Dupot State Forest (Option 2)